Students building science exhibits guided by STEAM professionals

 Teachers will be invited to virtual professional learning workshops led by TELUS Spark staff.
 These workshops will take a deeper dive into design thinking, and introduced teachers to brainstorming techniques that their students will use during the design process.
 Online resources will also be provided to assist teachers in their learning.

 Teachers will be encouraged to show pre-recorded videos to their students to introduce DIY Science Centre, design thinking, and the concept of rapid idea generation (RIGs).
-Students will be invited to Spark to be introduced to the project and to take part in workshops around the Science Centre.
+Students will be invited to an online orientation to be introduced to the project and to take part in online workshops led by Spark staff.

 Using their new brainstorming techniques, students will work in groups, of up to 3, to invent an exhibit and write a proposal for review.
 These proposals will be submitted to Spark staff for review through Google Docs, and once the feedback has been provided, students can proceed with building their prototypes.